Mysterious stealth gaming startup Wonder announces $14 million in funding

 Intercom lands former Intuit exec Karen Peacock as its new COO

-Ah another day, another stealth mobile gaming startup getting funded by Shakira.
+Ah, another day, another stealth mobile gaming startup getting funded by Shakira.

-The LA-based Wonder announced today that it has closed a Series A round of funding led by Grishin Robotics and TCL Communication Holdings Ltd.; Wonder announced they had raised an undisclosed amount of see funding in July of last year, but we now know that they have raised about $14 million in funding to date.
+LA-based Wonder announced today that it has closed a Series A round of funding led by Grishin Robotics and TCL Communication Holdings Ltd.; Wonder announced they had raised an undisclosed amount of seed funding in July of last year, but we now know that they have raised about $14 million in funding to date.

 The startup is building what it claims to be a new breed of “VR-ready” gaming hardware in secret, but seems to have been gesturing loudly about just how secret it is.